The Congo Nile Trail (Bikepacker’s Edition)

 Weather and When to Go

-- Rwanda experiences two dry seasons, the long dry season from May to September, and a shorter ‘less-dry’ season from December to February.
-We recommend going in the shorter dry season, as long as you don’t mind getting wet on occasion.
-Generally the land is greener, temperatures are more mild, and roads are less dusty.
-That said, if you choose the longer dry season, it might be worth considering May or early June while the scenery is still lush from the rains.
+- Rwanda experiences two dry seasons, the long dry season from mid-May to mid-September, and a shorter ‘less-dry’ season from December to February.
+We went in the shorter dry season, which is quite nice as long as you don’t mind getting wet on occasion.
+Generally the land is greener, temperatures are more mild, and roads are less dusty at the beginning of the long dry season or during the shorter dry season.
+If you choose the longer dry season, it might be worth considering May or early June while the scenery is still lush from the rains.